Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 I'm not going to describe this example in full detail.
 Instead, I'll show how the larger and smaller scales interact.

-According to S2S, any project should have a beginning and an end focussing on relationships: a kickoff meeting and a closing celebration, for example.
-Zooming in on the kickoff meeting, it by itself should also have a beginning and an ending that put the emphasis on relationship building---and of course the process and subject levels in between (see above).
-The beginning of the kickoff would be the invitation to the meeting that again can be sliced into these three levels (see above).
+According to S2S, any project should have a beginning and an end focusing on relationships: a kickoff meeting and a closing celebration, for example.
+Zooming in on the kickoff meeting, it by itself should also have a beginning and an ending that put the emphasis on relationship building—and, of course, the process and subject levels in between (see above).
+The beginning of the kickoff would be the invitation to the meeting, which again can be sliced into these three levels (see above).

 And so on...